Much Ado About Nothing: Synopsis

 Meanwhile, Don John plots to stop the wedding, embarrass his brother, and wreak misery on Leonato and Claudio.
-He tells Don Pedro and Claudio that Hero is "disloyal", and arranges for them to see his associate, Borachio, enter her bed chamber and engage amorously with her (it is actually Hero's chambermaid).
+He tells Don Pedro and Claudio that Hero is "disloyal", and arranges for them to see his associate, Borachio, enter her bedchamber and engage amorously with her (it is actually Hero's chambermaid).
 Claudio and Don Pedro are duped, and Claudio vows to humiliate Hero publicly.

 The next day, at the wedding, Claudio denounces Hero before the stunned guests and storms off with Don Pedro.
 Hero faints.
 A humiliated Leonato expresses his wish for her to die.
 The presiding friar intervenes, believing Hero innocent.
-He suggests that the family fake Hero's death to inspire Claudio with remorse.
+He suggests that the family fake Hero's death to fill Claudio with remorse.
 Prompted by the stressful events, Benedick and Beatrice confess their love for each other.
 Beatrice then asks Benedick to kill Claudio as proof of his devotion.
 Benedick hesitates but is swayed.
 Leonato and Antonio blame Claudio for Hero's supposed death and threaten him, to little effect.
 Benedick arrives and challenges him to a duel.

 On the night of Don John's treachery, the local Watch overheard Borachio and Conrade discussing their "treason" and "most dangerous piece of lechery that ever was known in the commonwealth", and arrested them therefore.
 Despite their ineptitude (headed by constable Dogberry), they obtain a confession and inform Leonato of Hero's innocence.
 Don John has fled, but a force is sent to capture him.
-Claudio, remorseful and thinking Hero is dead, agrees to her father's demand that he marry Antonio's daughter, "almost the copy of my child that's dead".
+Remorseful and thinking Hero dead, Claudio agrees to her father's demand that he marry Antonio's daughter, "almost the copy of my child that's dead".

-After Claudio swears to marry this other bride, this bride is revealed to be Hero.
+After Claudio swears to marry this other bride, she is revealed to be Hero.
 Claudio is overjoyed.
 Beatrice and Benedick publicly confess their love for each other.
 Don Pedro taunts "Benedick the married man", and Benedick counters that he finds the Prince sad, advising him: "Get thee a wife".
 As the play draws to a close, a messenger arrives with news of Don John's capture, but Benedick proposes to postpone deciding Don John's punishment until tomorrow so that the couples can enjoy their newfound happiness.
 The couples dance and celebrate as the play ends.